Estimated reading time:6 minutes, 22 seconds

-For those of you who don’t know Bernd Barutta, he is a department manager at the German Football Association managing the development of amateur football and Futsal.
+For those of you who don’t know Bernd Barutta, he is a department manager at the German Football Association managing the development of Futsal and Amateur Football.

 Recently, Futsal Focus broke the news that Germany’s first official international match will be in Germany against England in October this year.
 Futsal Focus spoke with Bernd about Futsal and its future in Germany.